collindaloisio/mlb-pitch-data/readme.md

-Below is something I wrote when I was very blazed.
-I wrote this about 6 weeks ago -- before we discussed this project.
-I had forgotten I wrote it:
+Below is something Collin wrote a long time ago before we discussed this project.

 --------------------------------------------------------